Finder makes money from featured partners, but editorial opinions are our own.

 • Claim more deductions.
 Tax agents know the ins and outs of the tax system so they'll be able to help you claim everything you're entitled to, even things you might not be aware that you're entitled to claim.

 • Help with calculations.
-Claiming things like home office expenses and car use can be really tricky and time consuming.
-You'll often need to create a log book, or show your working for figuring out how much you can claim.
-Tax agents are professionals at this, so it can save you a lot of time and stress.
+Claiming things like home office expenses, investment returns and capital gains can be complicated.
+Tax agents are professionals at this, which can save you a lot of time and stress.

 Car and travel costs seem to be an expense most people are comfortable claiming on their tax return.
-However, taking a guess at the amount of expenses incurred can land you in hot water, as can making an illegitimate claim like travel to and from work.
-That's why it's important to ensure what you're claiming is considered a travel expense in the eyes of the ATO.
-Properly claiming these expenses can save you a lot of money come tax time, so it's worth getting it right.
+But taking a guess at the amount you spent (rather than calculating it correctly) can land you in hot water.
+So can making an illegitimate claim, like travel to and from work.
+Here's how it works:

 If you use your vehicle for work, claimable vehicle and travel expenses include: